 Contingent liabilities are defined as those potential liabilities that may occur in a future date as a result of an uncertain event which is beyond the control of the business.
-A contingent liability will only be recorded in the balance sheet when the probability of its occurrence is certain and the extent of such a liability can be determined.
+A contingent liability will only be recorded in the balance sheet when the probability of its occurrence is certain, and the extent of such liability can be determined.

 In simple words, contingent liabilities are those obligations that will arise in future due to certain events that took place in the past or will be taking place in future.